University of Illinois College of Law (J.D., 2008), magna cum laude

 A graduate of West Point, Mike served overseas in the U.S. Army Corps of Engineers for several years.
 Including time prior to law school, he has spent the past twenty years either working as a designer or engineer or with designers and engineers.
 Clients value that Mike tailors his work to every circumstance and customizes services based on their distinctive needs and situations.

 Mike was listed as a Rising Star in Illinois Super Lawyers beginning in 2016, and was recently recommended by The Legal 500 U.S. for his work in Trademark Litigation.
-Mike co-chairs the firm’s Industrial and Manufacturing focus group, and also serves on the firm's Pro Bono Committee.
+Mike co-chairs the firm’s Industrial and Manufacturing focus group.
 When time allows, Mike practices education law in a pro bono capacity for parents of special needs children, helping them obtain access to a meaningful education under the federal Individuals with Disabilities in Education Act.
 Related to his pro bono work, Mike is the author of Raising Special Children: A Guide to the Road Less Travelled, available through Amazon.com and Kindle.

 Mike has helped clients enforce their intellectual property and has defended them against infringement claims in federal courts all around the country.
 A sampling of Mike’s litigation work includes: